Ellesmere Port and Neston: History

 The district was created on 1 April 1974 under the Local Government Act 1972 by the merger of the borough of Ellesmere Port and the urban district of Neston.
 The district was originally called just Ellesmere Port, with the council changing the name in 1976.
 The new district was awarded borough status from its creation, allowing the chairman of the council to take the title of mayor.

 In 2006 the Department for Communities and Local Government considered reorganising Cheshire's administrative structure as part of the 2009 structural changes to local government in England.
 The decision to merge Ellesmere Port and Neston with the districts of Chester and Vale Royal to create a single unitary authority was announced on 25 July 2007, following a consultation period in which a proposal to create a single Cheshire unitary authority was rejected.

 Ellesmere Port and Neston was abolished on 31 March 2009, with the area becoming part of the new unitary authority of Cheshire West and Chester from 1 April 2009.

 Civil parishes

 The entire borough was initially unparished.
 A civil parish of Ince was created in 1987, and a Neston parish was created in 2008.

 Political control

 The town of Ellesmere Port had been a municipal borough from 1955 to 1974 with a borough council.
 The first elections to the new Ellesmere Port Borough Council created under the Local Government Act 1972 were held in 1973, initially operating as a shadow authority until the new arrangements came into effect on 1 April 1974.
-Political control the council from 1974 until its abolition in 2009 was always held by the Labour Party:
+Throughout the council's existence from 1974 until 2009, Labour held a majority of the seats on the council.